STEllAR-GROUP/tutorials/cscs2016/session1/README.md

     * based soundly on C++
     * from top to bottom (of the task tree)

 ---
+## Task scheduling and execution

+* Each task goes onto one of the schedulers
+    * where a task goes is controlled by executors
+    * schedulers maintina a high priority and normal queue
+    * schedulers can steal (some do, some don't)

+---
 class: center, middle
 ## Next